fedepujol/nvim/README.md

 - File: `lua/core/settings.lua`

-Every setting you want to change about Neovim goes in here.
+Every piece of setting you want to change about Neovim goes in here.

 ## Keybindings